-Going back to the figure we showed at the beginning of this section (section 3), we can see that the first-order FTUS scheme has strong amplitude error but little phase error, while the 2nd-order CTCS scheme has large phase error but small amplitude error.
+Going back to the figure we showed at the beginning of this section (section 3.3) and reproduced in the following, we can see that the first-order FTUS scheme has strong amplitude error but little phase error, while the 2nd-order CTCS scheme has large phase error but small amplitude error.
 The 4th-order CTCS scheme has a smaller phase error than its 2nd-order counterpart.